htseq/htseq/python3/doc/count.rst

 .. cmdoption:: -i <id attribute>, --idattr=<id attribute>

-   GFF attribute to be used as feature ID.
-Several GFF lines with the same feature ID will be considered as parts of the same feature.
+   GTF attribute to be used as feature ID.
+Several GTF lines with the same feature ID will be considered as parts of the same feature.
 The feature ID is used to identity the counts in the output table.
 The default, suitable for RNA-Seq analysis using an Ensembl GTF file, is ``gene_id``.

+.. cmdoption:: --additional-attr=<id attributes>

+   Additional feature attributes, which will be printed as an additional column after the primary attribute column but before the counts column(s).
+The default is none, a suitable value to get gene names using an Ensembl GTF file is ``gene_name``.
+To use more than one additional attribute, repeat the option in the command line more than once, with a single attribute each time, e.g. ``--additional-attr=gene_name --additional_attr=exon_number``.

 .. cmdoption::  -m <mode>, --mode=<mode>